-- a) Employee contributions (normal and AVC) are accounted for from the date of deduction from payroll and employer normal contributions are accounted for in the period to which the corresponding pay relates.
-Employer deficit funding, augmentations and other contributions are accounted for in accordance with the Schedule of Contributions or other agreement under which they are being paid. - b) Benefits are accounted for on the date of leaving or retiring, or if a member has a choice of benefits, on notification of choice to the Scheme.
-Individual transfer values to or from other schemes are accounted for on a cash basis. - c) Investments are measured on fair value basis: - Quoted securities are valued at the bid price at 31 March 2014. - Pooled Investment Vehicles are valued at the bid price quoted by the managers or at the single price if only one price is quoted. - The Special Purpose Vehicle (SPV) is valued on a discounted cash flow basis by an in-house treasury team.
-A discount rate, based on property asset backed bonds and adjusted for Kingfisher plc's credit rating, is applied to the projected future cashflows. - Futures contracts are valued at the exchange price for closing out the contract at the year end and this represents the unrealised profit or loss of the contract.
-Amounts due from the broker represent the amounts outstanding in respect of the initial margin and any variation margin which is due to or from the broker. - The fair value of swap contracts is calculated using pricing models, where inputs are based on market data at the year end date.
-The amounts included in change in market value are the realised gains or losses on closed contracts and the unrealised gains or losses on open contracts. - Options are valued at their mark to market value.
-If a quoted market price is not available on a recognised exchange the fair value is calculated using pricing models such as Black-Scholes, where inputs are based on market data at the year end date. - Forward foreign exchange contracts are stated at fair value which is determined as the gain or loss that would arise if the outstanding contract was matched at the year end with an equal and opposite contract. - The Trustee has purchased annuity policies that are specifically allocated to the provision of benefits for, or in respect of, particular members.
+- Employee contributions (normal and AVC) are accounted for from the date of deduction from payroll and employer normal contributions are accounted for in the period to which the corresponding pay relates.
+Employer deficit funding, augmentations and other contributions are accounted for in accordance with the Schedule of Contributions or other agreement under which they are being paid. - Benefits are accounted for on the date of leaving or retiring, or if a member has a choice of benefits, on notification of choice to the Scheme.
+Individual transfer values to or from other schemes are accounted for on a cash basis.

+Investments are measured on fair value basis:

+Quoted securities are valued at the bid price at 31 March 2015.

+Pooled Investment Vehicles are valued at the bid price quoted by the managers or at the single price if only one price is quoted.

+The Special Purpose Vehicle (SPV) is valued on a discounted cash flow basis by an in-house treasury team.
+A discount rate, based on property asset backed bonds and adjusted for Kingfisher plc's credit rating, is applied to the projected future cash flows.
+The discount rate changes to a risk free rate when the vacant possession value of the properties exceeds the value of the future income streams.
+Receipts from the SPV are recognised as investment income.

+Futures contracts are valued at the exchange price for closing out the contract at the year end and this represents the unrealised profit or loss of the contract.
+Amounts due from the broker represent the amounts outstanding in respect of the initial margin and any variation margin which is due to or from the broker.

+The fair value of swap contracts is calculated using pricing models, where inputs are based on market data at the year-end date.
+The amounts included in change in market value are the realised gains or losses on closed contracts and the unrealised gains or losses on open contracts.

+Options are valued at their mark to market value.
+If a quoted market price is not available on a recognised exchange the fair value is calculated using pricing models such as Black-Scholes, where inputs are based on market data at the year-end date.

+Forward foreign exchange contracts are stated at fair value which is determined as the gain or loss that would arise if the outstanding contract was matched at the year end with an equal and opposite contract.

+The Trustee has purchased annuity policies that are specifically allocated to the provision of benefits for, or in respect of, particular members.
 These annuity policies are in the name of the Trustee, and remain assets of the scheme because the Trustee is not legally discharged of the corresponding liabilities.
 However, the Trustee is satisfied that the policies represent an effective discharge of its liabilities and, in accordance with the treatment recommended by the SORP, the purchase cost has been accounted for as 'purchase of annuities' in the Fund Account and the annuity policies are carried at nil value in the Net Asset Statement.

+Repurchase agreements are accounted for as follows:

+- Repurchase agreements (repos) the Scheme continues to recognise and value the securities that are delivered out as collateral, and includes them in the financial statements.
+The cash received is recognised as an asset and the obligation to pay it back is recognised as a payable amount. - Reverse repurchase agreements (reverse repos) the Scheme does not recognise the securities received as collateral in its financial statements.
+The Scheme does recognise the cash delivered to the counterparty as a receivable in the financial statements.

-d) Investment Income
+Investment Income